 - Monitoring the COVID infection rates in the LPC region.
 (See attachment);

 - Developing COVID safety recommendations for restricted use of the church building – that allows for maintenance and limited administrative activity;

 - Developed a plan that would allow a County-licensed Day Care center operating at LPC to re-open.
 This is a badly-needed service that will help our neighbors returning to work.
 This plan protects the church by isolating all day care operations, including entrance/exit, to the first floor of the education wing.
-At this time, the day care facility has submitted its paper work to the County and is awaiting license approval.
+Julie Bertak is the LPC liaison with the day care center.

 - Developed an overarching framework for determining when and how LPC can consider reopening for indoor worship.
 This was approved by Session on 28 June (See attachment);